CESC FY26 Results: Consolidated Net Profit Rises to Rs 1618 Crore; Q4 EBITDA Margin Contracts to 18.14%

 Board Decisions and Corporate Governance

-In addition to the financial results, the Board approved the continuation of Mr. Paras Kumar Chowdhary as a Non-Executive/Independent Director.
-Mr. Chowdhary, who will attain the age of 75 years on October 1, 2026, will continue his directorship subject to the approval of the members at the forthcoming Annual General Meeting.
+In addition to the financial results, the Board approved the continuation of Mr. Paras Kumar Chowdhary (DIN: 00076807) as a Non-Executive/Independent Director.
+Mr. Chowdhary, aged 74 years, is a science graduate with more than 45 years of experience in strategies, finance, sales and marketing, and has held senior leadership positions including Managing Director of CEAT Limited and President & Whole-time Director of Apollo Tyres Limited.
+He will attain the age of 75 years on October 1, 2026, and his continuation is subject to the approval of members at the forthcoming Annual General Meeting.
 The Board meeting commenced at 3.30 p.m. and concluded at 4.45 p.m. on May 06, 2026.

 Historical Stock Returns for CESC